 To be honest, this chicken pasta is so satisfying, you don’t really need a side, but a little something extra never hurts.

-I like serving this chicken pasta with some crunchy garlic bread to sop up the sauce!
+I like serving this chicken pasta with some crunchy garlic bread or homemade focaccia to sop up the sauce!
 If you start baking the garlic bread a few minutes before you start working on your pasta dinner, they’ll both be done around the same time!